dotexe1337/LFSInstaller/README.md

 ```

 > [!WARNING]
-> It is highly recommended that you compile and install Linux From Scratch through **phase-by-phase installation type to ensure** that your isolated system is properly configured and set up correctly from each step of the installation.
+> It is highly recommended that you compile and install Linux From Scratch through **phase-by-phase installation type to ensure** that your isolated system is properly configured and set up correctly from each step of the installation to your own liking.

 > [!IMPORTANT]
 > It is **essential** and a **must** that you must **review and modify the installation script(s)** before initializing the installation to ensure that there are no conflicts or major errors prone to interfere during the installation process.